0x48lab/hackcraft2-vscode-extension/README.md

 }
 ```

-- Save it with file extension for programming language ".js" or ".py"
+- Save it with file extension for programming language ".ts", ".js" or ".py"

 ## 2. run!